DataViva/dataviva-site/README.md

         * export DATAVIVA_ACCOUNTS=True

         * only necessary if you want to enable user accounts

+7. Handle en/pt subdomains for translations.
+For example, when testing locally you may add these lines to /etc/hosts

+        127.0.0.1 en.localhost
+        127.0.0.1 pt.localhost

-7. Run the site locally!
+8. Run the site locally!

         python run.py runserver